HackerSpace-PESU/Best11-Fantasycricket/README.md

 Confused by the dataset, Dont Worry I would be too if I were you, dont worry I'll walk you through it in detail

-Click on this [link](https://github.com/lucasace/Best11-Fantasycricket/blob/master/Dataset.md) to understand the dataset, the scoring system and any other doubts u might have
+Check out [Dataset.md](https://github.com/lucasace/Best11-Fantasycricket/blob/master/Dataset.md) to understand the dataset, the scoring system and any other doubts you might have

 ## How do I contribute to this project????